Quick answer

 What extra care is needed for defined benefit schemes?

-Defined benefit plans often offer protected or guaranteed benefits.
+Defined benefit plans often offer protected or expected benefits.
 Transferring these can forfeit valuable rights.
 Trustees may have specific death benefit options tied to pensionable pay and service.
 Obtain independent financial advice before making transfer decisions.

 How often should nominations and estate documents be reviewed?